xincc/GithubStars/README.md

 	* Speech recognition module for Python, supporting several engines and APIs, online and offline.  [speech_recognition](https://github.com/Uberi/speech_recognition) ⭐️⭐️⭐️
 * <a name="machine-learning-photos"></a>**Photos**
 	* A simple interface for editing natural photos with generative neural networks.
 [Neural-Photo-Editor](https://github.com/ajbrock/Neural-Photo-Editor) ⭐️⭐️
+    * Generate image analogies using neural matching and blending.  [image-analogies](https://github.com/awentzonline/image-analogies) ⭐️⭐️⭐️
+* An absolute beginner's guide to Machine Learning and Image Classification with Neural Networks [have-fun-with-machine-learning](https://github.com/humphd/have-fun-with-machine-learning) ⭐️⭐️⭐️
+* Universe: a software platform for measuring and training an AI's general intelligence across the world's supply of games, websites and other applications. [universe](https://github.com/openai/universe) ⭐️⭐️⭐️

+* Uses WiFi signals 📶 and machine learning to predict where you are.  [whereami](https://github.com/kootenpv/whereami) ⭐️⭐️⭐️

+* scikit-learn: machine learning in Python.  [scikit-learn](https://github.com/scikit-learn/scikit-learn) ⭐️⭐️⭐️⭐️⭐️